 CMU predicts this project will generate approximately 250 additional graduates a year.
 These alumni would be prepared to excel in high-demand careers such as biomedical engineering, autism assessment and treatment, health information management, physical therapy, physician assistant, audiology, and speech-language pathology.
-Additional programs being planned include a master's in nursing, clinical laboratory sciences, occupational therapy and respiratory therapy.
+Additional programs currently being planned include a master's in nursing, clinical laboratory sciences, occupational therapy and respiratory therapy.

 Nearly 90 percent of on-campus CMU students come from Michigan, sharing a natural and deep interest in serving the state's communities and residents.
-In fact, more than 76 percent of CMU alumni choose to live and work in the state, improving lives, the economy and communities.
+In fact, more than 77 percent of CMU alumni choose to live and work in the state, improving lives, the economy and communities.

-More than a dozen careers on Michigan's Hot 50 jobs list from the Bureau of Labor Market Information & Strategic Initiatives are related to health care.
-As examples, within just four years, the demand for:
+Many careers on Michigan's Hot 50 jobs list from the Bureau of Labor Market Information & Strategic Initiatives are related to health care.
+As examples, over the past decade, the demand for: